The Best Weed Control Methods for Lawns in Northeast Ohio

 - When to call a pro to get your yard looking great again.

 Nothing is more aggravating than a beautiful, lush, green lawn with unsightly weeds poking through.
 Just the sight of them makes most of us cringe.
 Not just an eyesore, these lawn-invading thieves steal vital nutrients, oxygen, and water from your grass.

-And regardless of how well you maintain your lawn, summer weeds are sneaky.
-They can end up on your property from seeds that hitch rides in the wind or dropped off by birds who unknowingly pass them along.
+There are a few things you can do to improve your lawn’s weed control.
 First, let’s start with identifying the most common weeds we find ourselves faced with in Ohio.

 - Wild Violets

 Our best recommendations to prevent weeds before they become a problem.

 The best way to fight weeds is to make it hard for them to grow in the first place.
 Good mowing and watering practices are really helpful!
 Some weeds can ONLY be controlled by prevention, while others must be treated after they show up.

 A lawn maintenance program that includes proper nourishment will help keep your grass durable and strong.
 A strong, healthy lawn resists weeds naturally.
 Healthy turf also protects against lawn disease and pests.

 Homeowners in Mentor, OH, often want to mow shorter to get more time between mowings.
 However, mowing it higher will shade the soil, keeping your lawn stronger and better able to prevent weeds from poking through.
 The best mowing height for Ohio Cool-season lawns is approximately 4 inches.
 Mow your lawn often enough that you aren’t leaving visible clippings.

 Generally, cool-season turf needs approximately one inch of water per week during the summer.
 Short, frequent watering can cause shallow root systems.
 Shallow roots are bad because they help weeds such as spurge, violet, and crabgrass to sprout.